minibug1021/redditAccountArchiver/README.md

 Also grabs every post it can find.

-Must be run through command line, ala `master.py 'username'`
+Must be run through command line, ala `master.py -a 'username'`

 If run twice on the same username, it will add any new comments.